2018-07-05%2B10.51.24.jpg

 My Academic Journey

-However, my journey was not only about overcoming adversity; it was also about pursuing excellence.
-After years of working as a theater artist and playwright, I decided to chase my academic goals with determination.
-I overcame the odds and became the first in my family to earn a Bachelor's degree, which I had started in my late teens, and finished it with the highest honors in less than two years.
-In addition, I added a Master's degree to my achievements only a year and a half later.
-But the crowning moment of my journey was when I fulfilled my childhood dream of obtaining a Doctorate in Philosophy.
-With my husband and children cheering me on, I reached the summit of my academic aspirations.
+But my journey wasn’t just about overcoming struggle but also a quest for excellence.
+After years as a theater artist and playwright, I felt a calling to chase my academic dreams.
+I became the first in my family to earn a Bachelor’s degree, completing it with the highest honors in under two years, despite starting later in life.
+A year and a half later, I graduated with a Master’s degree.
+The pinnacle of my journey was fulfilling my childhood dream of earning a Doctorate in Philosophy, cheered on by my husband and children.

-As a result, I discovered that drawing and writing were more than escapism; they were powerful tools for resilience.
-The cement backyard of my childhood home, where the grass was made of broken glass, still shapes me, but it does not limit me.
-The old paper smell of the library, the colors and images of paintings from master artists, the prose and poetry of writers before me, and the stories of extraordinary women waiting to be uncovered - these still ignite new emotional and sensory memories of the love of learning that has been with me since before my first day of Kindergarten.
+Through all of this, I realized that drawing and writing were not mere escapes but powerful tools for resilience.
+The cement backyard of my childhood may have shaped me, but it certainly didn’t confine me.
+The musty scent of library books, the vibrant colors of masterful paintings, the prose and poetry of writers who came before me, and the untold stories of incredible women still spark a deep love for learning in me—one that has been alive since before my first day of Kindergarten.

-I hope my journey inspires others to overcome obstacles and realize their dreams.
+I share my story, hoping it inspires others to push through obstacles and chase their dreams.

 My Research Interests